andypugh/CANary-Adaptor/README.md

 Note that since making the one in the pictures I have rotated the right column of switches so that they all operate in the same direction and also rationalised the row order.

+It is designed to connect directly to a CANary, but with an HD15 gender-changing coupling it can be used with the CANary HD15 to 4 x Dsub cables too.

+Bail screws are an unsolved problem.
+Maybe the case could be modified to incorporate a clip to hold the HD15 together.

 ![Here is one I made earlier](Image.jpeg)